 SITE INFORMATION N .
-Topic Comments Site Name South West Wallyford Site Ref PM/MH/HSG067 Source of Site Agent (Geddes Consulting) on behalf of landowner (Sirius Sport & Leisure Ltd Suggestion and Howard Wallace) Site Size (ha) 23.2ha Current Use Agricultural and partly-constructed greyhound statium Proposed Use Housing - 194 homes, relocated stadium parking, business park.
+Topic Comments Site Name South West Wallyford Site Ref PM/MH/HSG067: LDP PROP MH12 Barbachlaw, Wallyford in NE part, Policy DC7: Development in the Edinburgh Green Belt in SE part (Howe Mire) Source of Site Agent (Geddes Consulting) on behalf of landowner (Sirius Sport & Leisure Ltd Suggestion and Howard Wallace) Site Size (ha) 23.2ha Current Use Agricultural and partly-constructed greyhound statium Proposed Use Housing - 194 homes, relocated stadium parking, business park.
 Summary A large site that is mainly greenfield and in agricultural use, located to the Description south-west of Wallyford.
 It includes a partly completed greyhound stadium in the north, and in the north-east land allocated for business has permission for housing.
 The southern part of the site is not currently allocated for any development.